javier-tom/SimpleDB/README.md

 ## 1\.
 Getting started

-You should begin with the code you submitted for Lab 1 (if you did not submit code for Lab 1, or your solution didn't work properly, contact us to discuss options).
+You should begin with the code you submitted for Lab 1 (if you did not submit code for Lab 1, or your solution didn't work properly, contact Ryan by email to discuss options for finishing Lab 1).
 We have provided you with extra code and extra test cases for this lab that are not in the original code distribution you received.
 We reiterate that the unit tests we provide are to help guide your implementation along, but they are not intended to be comprehensive or to establish correctness.

 You will need to add these new files to your release.
 You will do this by performing a `git` pull from the upstream repository that you configured during Lab 1: